When you buy through our links, we may earn a commission. Learn more.

 Urtopia Carbon One Electric Bike for RVers

-First off I want to make it clear that the Urtopia carbon one ebike is very much a street bike and not something you want to be riding on trails or a lot of dirt roads.
+First off, I want to clarify that the Urtopia carbon one e-bike is very much a street bike and not something you want to be riding on trails or a lot of dirt roads.

 When we boondock, it’s pretty much just dirt roads and trails.
 So if you are a boondocker, this might not be the best option for you.

 But over the past year, we’ve spent a lot more time camping in RV parks.
-For instance, we wintered in a small beach town in Texas.
+Last year we wintered in a small beach town in Texas.

 I rode my bike around the town on paved roads every day.
-The Urtopia ebike would have been fantastic for that area and it’s great for exploring cities.
+The Urtopia e-bike would have been fantastic in that area.

-From an RVers perspective, there are a lot of pros to this carbon fiber electric road bike, especially because it’s one of the lightest ebikes on the market today (33 lbs).
+From an RVers perspective, there are a lot of pros to this carbon fiber electric road bike, especially because it’s one of the lightest eBikes on the market today, weighing only 33 lbs.

 In this review, I’ll go over the features of this unique bike and our experience testing it in different conditions and weather.